 There are many great ways to use Eucalyptus Essential Oil.
 With antiseptic qualities, thanks to the germicidal quality and upon exposure to air, the ozone is formed and changes to an antiseptic.
 Thus, eucalyptus oil is ideal for wound healing, ulcers, cuts, burns, sores, and abrasions.

 With a multi-faceted set of medicinal properties, Eucalyptus essential oil is an excellent addition to any medicine cabinet.
 It should come as no shock that it's used widely in a lot of products that you can readily purchase over-the-counter at your local pharmacy or drug store in products such as chest rubs for congestion, colds and cough and cold remedies.
 It's also in throat sprays as well as mouthwashes, soaps, inhalers, creams for rashes and topical pain relievers, to name just some.

 All-Around In-Home Care Product

 Eucalyptus oil offers an all-natural in-home care product for your home.
 The scent is fresh, and it kills germs.
 It's also a chemical-free solution.

 It offers a lovely refreshing fragrance for your home care products.
-It also adds in an essential anti-microbial property that you simply can't go wrong with.
+It also adds in an essential anti-microbial property that you just can't go wrong with.
 You can put a few drops in everything including soaps, laundry detergent, toilet cleaner, your window cleaner, mop bucket and more.
 The list is endless.

 Bellyaches are quite common.
 When you eat the wrong foods or at the wrong restaurant, it's not uncommon to have a bellyache.
 Eucalyptus can help to ease these issues.

 Eucalyptus oil works as a vermifuge.
 And it's often utilized to remove germs that are infecting the intestines.
 According to studies, ingesting eucalyptus oil can help to deter the bacteria and microbial parasitic conditions that may rear their ugly heads in the body, especially such areas as the colon and the intestine.